jcwilk/bueller/README.markdown

 ## Releasing

-Bueller uses Bundler's rake tasks for your gem into the wild:
+Bueller uses Bundler's rake tasks for getting your gem into the wild:

     rake release